IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

-As you'd expect, the smallest serialised sizes occur when the Merklisation threshold is 36, the point at which the serialised forms of Merklised terms are the same size as their unMerklised versions;
+As you'd expect, the smallest serialised sizes occur when the Merklisation threshold is 36, the point at which the serialised forms of Merklised terms are the same size as their un-Merklised versions;
 however, after that point (fewer terms Merklised) serialised sizes increase but compressed sizes _decrease_.
 I suspect that this is because different terms often have similar subterms (except perhaps for identifiers in names) and that this is favourable for compression.
-When terms are Merklised, any difference changes the hash completely and reduces compressibility.
+When terms are Merklised, any differences change the hash completely and reduces compressibility.